The City of Denver began a new trash-collection system for 2023.

 Scheduled "Extra Trash" pick-up dates:

-Denver will collect "Extra Trash" (formerly called Large-Item pick-up) once every EIGHT weeks.
+Denver will collect "Extra Trash" (formerly called Large-Item pick-up) about once every EIGHT weeks.
 Previously, the service was performed once every four weeks.

 * For Extra Trash Days": A maximum of 10 bags of trash and 5 large items is allowed per household per the following collection days and those limits will be strictly enforced by the City.

 NEW DATES FOR CHERRY CREEK 3 for 2023:

-The City and County of Denver picks up trash weekly in Cherry Creek 3.
+The City and County of Denver picks up trash and recycling bins weekly in Cherry Creek 3.
 This usually occurs on Wednesdays, beginning on Jan.
-1, 2022.
+1, 2023.
 Wednesday also will be the day for composting pick-ups and for the "Extra Trash" events.

 The Association has regulations that help facilitate the Denver trash collection.
 This page explains the trash-collection rules and process for all residents to follow, to insure trash is picked up properly.